jtreeves/portfolio-react/README.md

 ### 5. Build Home page

 Include your name, your photo, plus your title (e.g., “Software Engineer”).
-Add links to all the other pages using icons from Font Awesome.
-This page should not include the NavBar component.

 ### 6. Build other static pages